RememBear Review: Quick Expert Summary

-It’s also one of the most user-friendly password managers on the market, and its user interface is super fun — animated bears offer simple step-by-step instructions to show users how to access essential features like importing passwords, creating a secure Master Password, making a Backup Kit, and syncing computers up with mobile devices, and auto-filling logins and credit card information.
+It’s also one of the most user-friendly password managers on the market, and its user interface is super fun — animated bears offer simple step-by-step instructions to show users how to access essential features, like creating a secure master password, importing passwords, syncing computers up with mobile devices, and auto-filling logins and credit card information.

 RememBear Security Features

 RememBear secures user information with 256-bit AES end-to-end encryption — this is the same encryption used by banks and governments.
-End-to-end encryption means that you’re the only person who can see your login information, passwords, credit card numbers, and notes — even RememBear can’t see what you’re storing on its servers.
+End-to-end encryption means that you’re the only person who can see your login information, passwords, credit card numbers, and notes — even RememBear can’t view or access the data that you’re storing on its servers.

-Advanced users will be happy to know that RememBear protects user data with a ton of high-tech security safeguards, such as:
+RememBear also secures user data with 3 high-tech advanced security safeguards, such as:

 - Secure remote password (SRP).
 Protects data while it’s moving between user devices and RememBear’s servers.